Open-hand strikes

 Open-hand strikes include various techniques used in the martial arts to attack or defend without curling the hand into a fist.
 The most famous of these techniques is probably the so-called "karate chop", which is also described as a knife-hand strike (shuto uchi) although there are many other techniques.
+In fact, this wide variety of techniques is what makes open-hand strikes so useful.